A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Discontinuous Galerkin-finite difference hybrid method

 \subsection{Intercell fluxes}

 One approach to dealing with the intercell fluxes is to use the mortar method~\cite{1989ddcm.proc..392M,KOPRIVA1996475,Kopriva2002,Thanh2012}.
 In the mortar method, the boundary correction terms and numerical fluxes are computed on a new mesh whose resolution is the greater of the two elements sharing the boundary.
 In practice, we have found this not to be necessary to achieve a stable scheme.
 This can be understood by noting that from a shock capturing perspective, violating conservation is only an issue at discontinuities.
 Wherever the solution is smooth, conservation violations converge away.
-Since the hybrid scheme switches from DG to FD \textit{before} a shock enters an element by retaking the time step, and since discontinuities are inevitably always somewhat smeared in any shock capturing scheme, we have found that exact conservation is not required between a DG and FD grid.
+Since the hybrid scheme switches from DG to FD \textit{before} a shock enters an element by retaking the time (sub) step, and since discontinuities are inevitably always somewhat smeared in any shock capturing scheme, we have found that exact conservation is not required between a DG and FD grid.
+The lack of conservation arises from reconstructing the FD variables to the DG element's interface before computing $G$, rather than computing $G$ on the FD cell faces and then reconstructing $G$.
+Note that not enforcing exact conservation at boundaries is merely an implementation convenience.

 First, let us describe the element using FD.
 In this case, the neighbor input data to the boundary correction from the DG grid is projected onto the FD grid on the interface.
 Then the Riemann solver computes the boundary correction $G$, which is then used in the FD scheme.
 On the DG grid the FD scheme is used to reconstruct the neighboring data on the common interface from the subcell data.
 The reconstructed FD data is then reconstructed to the DG grid, that is, it is transferred from the FD to the DG grid on the interface.
 Finally, the boundary correction is computed on the DG grid.
 It is the reordering of the reconstruction and projection with the Riemann solver that violates conservation at the truncation error level.
 Note that the DG and FD solvers must use the same Riemann solver.